stecik/Directory_to_text/README.md

 -u = Duplicit names are included only once (if combined with -e ignores file types) -a = Ignore specified file extensions
 -b = Return only specified file extensions

+-help = shows all switches and examples above

 # Requirements
 lorem ipsum